History of Indonesia: Early kingdoms

-Much of Indonesia, like much of Southeast Asia, were influenced by Indian culture.
-From the 2nd century, through the Indian dynasties like the Pallava, Gupta, Pala and Chola in the succeeding centuries up to the 12th century, Indian culture spread across all of Southeast Asia.
+Indonesia, like much of Southeast Asia, were influenced by Indian culture.
+This process of cultural interaction involved the selective adoption and adaptation of Hindu and Buddhist culture by Indonesian communities, in the context of the mid-first millennium Sanskrit cosmopolis in southern Asia.
+Several models have been proposed to explain the process of cultural interaction, with ongoing debates about the relative importance of local and foreign agency.

 References to the Dvipantara or Yawadvipa, a Hindu kingdom in Java and Sumatra appear in Sanskrit writings from 200 BCE.
 In India's earliest epic, the Ramayana, Sugriva, the chief of Rama's army dispatched his men to Yawadvipa, the island of Java, in search of Sita.
-According to the ancient Tamil text Manimekalai Java had a kingdom with a capital called Nagapuram.
-The earliest archaeological relic discovered in Indonesia is from the Ujung Kulon National Park, West Java, where an early Hindu statue of Ganesha estimated from the 1st century CE was found on the summit of Mount Raksa in Panaitan island.
-There is also archaeological evidence of Sunda Kingdom in West Java dating from the 2nd-century, and Jiwa Temple in Batujaya, Karawang, West Java was probably built around this time.
+According to the ancient Tamil text Manimekalai, Java had a kingdom with a capital called Nagapuram.
+The earliest archaeological relic discovered in Indonesia is from Ujung Kulon National Park, West Java, where an early Hindu statue of Ganesha estimated to date from the 1st century CE was found at the summit of Mount Raksa in Panaitan island.
+There is also archaeological evidence for the Sunda Kingdom in West Java dating from the 2nd-century, and Jiwa Temple in Batujaya, Karawang, West Java was also probably built around this time.
 South Indian culture was spread to Southeast Asia by the south Indian Pallava dynasty in the 4th and 5th centuries. and by the 5th century, stone inscriptions written in Pallava scripts were found in Java and Borneo.

 A number of Hindu and Buddhist states flourished and then declined across Indonesia.
-Seven rough plinths dating from the beginning of the 4th century CE were found in Kutai, East Kalimantan, near the Mahakam River known as the Yupa inscription or "Mulavarman Inscription" believed to be one of the earliest Sanskrit inscriptions of Indonesia, the plinths were written by Brahmins in the Sanskrit language using the Pallava script of India recalling of a generous king by the name of Mulavarman who donated a huge amount of alms to Brahmin priests in his kingdom, the kingdom was known as the Kutai Martadipura Kingdom located in present East Kalimantan Province, sometimes believed to be the oldest and first Hindu kingdom of Indonesia.
+Seven rough plinths dating from the beginning of the 4th century CE were found in Kutai, East Kalimantan, near the Mahakam River.
+These are known as the Yupa inscription or "Mulavarman Inscription" and are believed to be one of the earliest Sanskrit inscriptions in Indonesia.
+The plinths were written by Brahmins in the Sanskrit language using the Pallava script.
+They discuss a generous king by the name of Mulavarman who donated mamy alms to Brahmin priests in his kingdom.
+The kingdom was known as the Kutai Martadipura Kingdom and was located in present East Kalimantan Province.
+It is sometimes believed to be the oldest and first Hindu kingdom of Indonesia.